Mental Health & Wellbeing

 SaferSchools Together: The goal of Safer Schools Together (SST) is to help schools and law enforcement agencies throughout North America minimize and manage their risks of youth violence with reliable, professional training.
 Check out parent/caregiver resources here.

-TeenMentalHealth.org: A guide for parents and educators out of UBC.
+TeenMentalHealth.org: A guide for parents and educators from UBC.

 Vancouver Coastal Health: Child and Youth Mental Health: Child and Youth Mental Health Services provide free-of-charge assessment, treatment, consultation, therapy and parent education for children and youth experiencing mental health challenges.
 Services are available to children and youth who live in the areas served by Vancouver Coastal Health and may include nurses, counsellors, occupational therapists, physicians, psychiatrists, psychologists, rehabilitation therapists, social workers and support staff.